Momart

 Momart is a British company specialising in the storage, transportation, and installation of works of art.
 A major proportion of their business is maintaining often delicate artworks in a secure, climate-controlled environment.
 The company maintains specialist warehouse facilities adapted for this task.
 Momart's clients include the Royal Academy of Arts, the Victoria and Albert Museum, the National Gallery, Tate Modern, Tate Britain and Buckingham Palace.
 The company received considerable media attention in 2004 when a fire spread to one of their warehouses from an adjacent unit, destroying the works in it, including works by Young British Artists such as Tracey Emin and Damien Hirst, including Emin's 1995 piece Everyone I Have Ever Slept With 1963–1995.
 On 5 March 2008 Momart was taken over by Falkland Islands Holdings for £10.3 million, of which £4.6 million was in cash, £2.5 million was in shares and £3.2 million was deferred consideration.

 History

-Momart began in 1971 as the "Jim Moyes's Compendium of Working Possibilities", with its founder, himself an artist, offering installation, display, handling, transport and framing services to up an coming artists and emergent galleries in London.
+Momart began in 1971 as the "Jim Moyes's Compendium of Working Possibilities", with its founder, himself an artist, offering installation, display, handling, transport and framing services to up and coming artists and emergent galleries in London.
 Early users of the service included David Hockney, Howard Hodgkin and Francis Bacon.
 The client base quickly grew by word of mouth in recognition of the service levels being offered and in September 1972 the company was registered as Momart Limited – an amalgam of Jim Moyes and new partner Rees Martin.
 Rees subsequently left the business but the brand was becoming well established so the name remained.